| |||||||

 Taken from the G.E.C.
 Illustrated Telephone Catalogue 9th edition (1904)

 Wiring two Telephones together Each telephone requires three 1.5 volt batteries.
-The phones are connected together by two wires.
+The phones are normally connected together by two wires, but if the ZE terminal is connected to a good earth then only the L terminals are connected together with one wire.
+It is recommended to use two wires and dispense with the earth connection.
 At each telephone connect the batteries as follows:-

 |||||||